Oklahoma vs. Iowa State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- The two teams combine to score 72.5 points per game, 13 more than the total in this contest.
+- The two teams combine to average 72.5 points per game, 13.0 more than the total in this contest.

-- These two squads combine to allow 45 points per game, 14.5 fewer than this contest's over/under.
+- The 45 combined points per game that these two squads have allowed this season are 14.5 fewer than the 59.5 over/under in this contest.

 - The average total in Sooners games this season is 63.2, 3.7 points more than Saturday's over/under of 59.5.

-- The 51.6 PPG average total in Cyclones games this season is 7.9 points fewer than this game's over/under.
+- The 59.5 over/under in this game is 7.9 points above the 51.6 average total in Cyclones games this season.

 Oklahoma Stats and Trends

-- Oklahoma has played 10 games, with four wins against the spread.

-- So far this season, the Sooners have been installed as favorites by a 3.5-point margin or more 10 times and are 4-6 ATS in those matchups.
+- This season, the Sooners have an against the spread record of 4-6 in their 10 games as a favorite of 3.5 points or more.

-- Oklahoma's games this year have gone over the point total six times in 10 opportunities (60%).
+- Oklahoma's games this year have eclipsed the over/under in 60% of its opportunities (six times in 10 games with a set point total).

-- Oklahoma is 4-4 against the spread and 8-0 overall this season when the team puts up more than 20.5 points.
+- Oklahoma is 4-4 against the spread and 8-0 overall in games when it puts up more than 20.5 points.

-- In games that Oklahoma amasses over 306.4 yards, the team is 4-5 against the spread and 9-0 overall.
+- Oklahoma is 4-5 against the spread and 9-0 overall when the team churns out more than 306.4 yards.

-- This year, the Sooners have 10 turnovers, two fewer than the Cyclones have takeaways (12).
+- The Sooners have 10 giveaways this season, while the Cyclones have 12 takeaways .

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.